molly-williams/mw_website/content/project/marxan/index.md

 summary: Analysis of ecological irreplacability for land parcels in Morro Bay, CA based on species abundance and parcel size.
 Visualization done in ArcMap.
 tags:
 - coding
-title: Report: Restoration Priority Analysis in Marxan
+title: Report - Restoration Priority Analysis in Marxan
 ---